ged/saltpack-ruby/README.md

 After checking out the source, run:

+    $ gem install -Ng
-    $ rake newb
+    $ rake setup

-This task will install any missing dependencies, run the tests/specs, and generate the API documentation.
+This task will install any missing dependencies and do any necessary developer setup.

+## Authors

+- Michael Granger <ged@faeriemud.org>

 ## License